Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: at the LHC/FCC

-\autoref{ctau1} presents the results for the $1c-\rm{jet} + 1\tau-\rm{jet} + \ptmiss $ final state, where $c-$gluon, $b-$gluon as well as $t-$gluon contribute.
+\autoref{ctau1} presents the results for the $1c-\rm{jet} + 1\tau-\rm{jet} + \ptmiss $ finalstate, where $c-$gluon, $b-$gluon as well as $t-$gluon contribute.
+The complete finalstate comprised of the advanced cuts and veto is given as follows:

 Since the $c-$jet originates directly from the leptoquark decay we demand a relatively hard cut of $p_T > 200$ GeV for the $c$-jet.
 The $\tau-$jet however, can either come directly from the production channel (for $c-g$ fusion) or from the leptoquark decay.
 Hence we also demand $p_T > 200$ GeV for the $\tau$-jet.
 This almost implied that the first two $p_T$ ordered jets are with $p_T > 200$ GeV.
-The missing transverse momentum $\ptmiss \geq 200$ GeV is demanded as well since the relatively boosted neutrino arise at the production level.
-The number of events listed for the benchmark points and dominant SM backgrounds in \autoref{ctau1} are at an integrated luminosity of 1000 fb$^{-1}$ for 14\,TeV and 30\,TeV center of mass energies, and at 100 fb$^{-1}$ for 100\,TeV center of mass energy at the LHC/FCC.
-It is evident that for 14 TeV only BP1 crosses $3\,\sigma$ signal significance.
-However, for 30\,TeV and 100\,TeV the $5\,\sigma$ reach is possible with a very early data for both the benchmark points.
+The missing transverse momentum $\ptmiss \geq 500$ GeV is demanded as well since the relatively boosted neutrino arise at the production level.
+The number of events listed for the benchmark points and dominant SM backgrounds in \autoref{ctau1} for 30\,TeV and 100\, TeV centre-of-mass energies at integrated luminosities of 1000, 100 fb$^{-1}$, respectively at the LHC/FCC.
+Once again, at the 14 TeV LHC, we do not even reach $1\sigma$ for either benchmark point and we do not list them.
+Moving to the 30 TeV LHC, we get a $3.52\sigma$ significance for BP1, with the $5\sigma$ strength being obtainable with $\sim2020$ \fbi luminosity.
+At the highest centre-of-mass energy of 100 TeV, both the BPs cross $5\sigma$ significance, with $9.40\sigma$ for BP1, and $6.61\sigma$ for BP2.
+High cross-section and more number of jets keep $t\bar{t}$ as the substantially dominant background here.

-In \autoref{ctau2} we now tag one more $\tau$-jet compared to the previous case and present $1c-\rm{jet} + 2\tau-\rm{jet} + \ptmiss \geq 200$ GeV final states for the benchmark points and dominant SM backgrounds for the three different center of mass energies.
-Tagging one more $\tau$-jet definitely reduces the events numbers both for the signal as well as for the backgrounds.
+In \autoref{ctau2} we now tag one more $\tau$-jet compared to the previous case and present $1c-\rm{jet} + 2\tau-\rm{jet} + \ptmiss \geq 500$ GeV finalstates for the benchmark points and dominant SM backgrounds for the two different centre-of-mass energies.
+Here, the complete finalstate including the advanced cuts and veto is described as follows:

+Tagging one more $\tau$-jet and demanding high momentum for both of them definitely reduces the events numbers both for the signal as well as for the backgrounds.
 We see a overall drop in the significance.
-Only for events at 30\,TeV and 100\,TeV collisions, we get a $5\,\sigma$ discovery reach.
+The signal remains very weak with $<1\sigma$ significance for both BPs, at the 14 TeV LHC, which are not listed.
+At the centre-of-mass energy of 30 TeV, the signal for BP1 shows a $2.21\sigma$ strength, while BP2 stays weaker with $1.44\sigma$ significance.
+Moving to 100 TeV, both benchmark points show promising outcomes, with $8.65\sigma$ and $6.13\sigma$ significance for BP1 and BP2, respectively at 100 \fbi of integrated luminosity.
 Nonetheless, this set up will help us in reconstructing the invariant mass edge of $c\,\tau$ which we discuss in the next in \autoref{sec:edge}.